Westminster Development Studies Symposium 2024

 Jane Li

 Jane Li’s research experience has been in international economics, global trade, and foreign direct investment.
 Her recent work focuses on the impact of the Belt and Road Initiative – especially in the context of Europe.
 She has expertise in quantitative research methods and gravity model analysis.
-Position: PhD student, School of Organisations, Economy and Society,...
+Position: Graduate University Teacher, University of Loughborough Regional focus:...
 Continue Reading →

 Bakhrom Mirkasimov